What is Accrufer and how is it used?

 - Hypersensitivity to the active substance or to any of the excipients [see DESCRIPTION].
 Reactions could include shock, clinically significant hypotension, loss of consciousness, and/or collapse.

 - Hemochromatosis and other iron overload syndromes [see WARNINGS AND PRECAUTIONS].
-Use may result in iron overdose [see OVERDOSE].
+Use may result in iron overdose [see OVERDOSAGE].

 - Receiving repeated blood transfusions.
-Use may result in iron overload [see WARNINGS AND PRECAUTIONS and OVERDOSE].
+Use may result in iron overload [see WARNINGS AND PRECAUTIONS and OVERDOSAGE].

 Mechanism Of Action